Anxiety and Depression

 There is a paucity of large-scale randomized controlled trial (RCT) evidence for pharmacogenetic testing.
 Pharmacogenetic testing may be considered in specific cases, including a patient’s inability to tolerate multiple medications or repeated lack of response to high doses of medications.

-The following medications are considered first-line in the CANMAT 2016 MDD Guidelines and 2014 Anxiety Guidelines.1,7 Some international guidelines recommend all SSRIs and SNRIs broadly (+/- agents) as first-line for MDD, anxiety or both.6,8,28 CANMAT classifies the SNRI levomilnacipran (Fetzima®) as second-line for MDD due to lack of comparative and relapse-prevention data.1 Other options (e.g., amitriptyline, trazodone) are not first-line in any of the reviewed guidelines due to side effects.
+The following medications are considered first-line in the CANMAT 2023 MDD Guidelines and/or 2014 Anxiety Guidelines.1,7 Some international guidelines recommend all SSRIs and SNRIs broadly (+/- other agents) as first-line for MDD, anxiety or both.6,8,28 Other options (e.g., amitriptyline, trazodone) are not first-line in any of the reviewed guidelines due to side effects.

 Available evidence for drug selection has many limitations, including limited head-to-head trials between drugs and potential for bias.
-If you have questions about drug selection, consult a pharmacist or specialist through eConsult.
+If you have questions about drug selection, consult a pharmacist or specialist through eConsult or Virtual Hallway.

 Scroll (left-right) for details